 Ms. Cao joined the Company as a marketing officer in June 2011 and was promoted as marketing manager of the Company in July 2012.
 She was appointed as the Co-Director of Professional Year Programs of our Company in September 2013 and was primarily responsible for the marketing and the management of these programs.
-In April 2014, Ms. Cao was the executive assistant to the Principal of the Company and was then promoted in July 2015 as the Assisting Principal (External Engagement), followed by her promotion as the Vice President (External Engagement) of the Company in July 2017.
-From May 2016 to March 2019, Ms. Cao served as the Chief Operating Officer at TOP in respect of the programs including corporate training and Student Career Development Program, and was responsible for the Company's use of services provided by PwC Australia under the Alliance Agreement.
+In April 2014, Ms. Cao was the executive assistant to the Principal of the Company and was then promoted in July 2015 as the Assisting Principal (External Engagement), followed by her promotion as the Vice President (External Engagement) of the Company from July 2017 to April 2021.
+From May 2016 to March 2019, Ms. Cao served as the Chief Operating Officer at TOP in respect of programs including corporate training and Student Career Development Program, and was responsible for the Company's use of services provided by PwC Australia under the Alliance Agreement.
+From March 2019 to April 2021, Ms. Cao served as the Company's business operations as well as to assist in development of the strategic and business plan.